Heapy/awesome-kotlin/app/rss/articles/Ad-hoc polymorphism in Kotlin.md

 }
 ```

 The advantage of this approach is that you can now pass all your `Account` values directly to functions of the JSON libraries that accept a `JsonObject`.
 This is very useful, but the downside is that you have now polluted your class with a concern that make your design more bloated.
-If you are going to extend this approach to other types, very soon, your `Account` class will extend multiple interfaces filling various functionalities, and you have now tied your business logic to a lot of dependencies (i.e. you now need this JSON library in order to compile your `Account`…).
+If you are going to extend this approach to other types, very soon, your `Account` class will extend multiple interfaces filling various functionalities, and you have now tied your business logic to a lot of dependencies (i.e. you now need this JSON library in order to compile your `Account`...).

 Another approach is simply to write a function that converts your business objects to `JsonObjects`: